edamame-course/edamame-course.github.io/logistics.md

 Lodging and meal costs must be paid in full at check-in to Kellogg Biological Station

-* $370/person/week - apartments/dorms/cabins
+* $385/person/week - apartments/dorms/cabins
-* $15 processing fee for credit cards

 ### Lodging
-Lodging is available at [Kellog Biological Station](http://www.kbs.msu.edu/)
+Lodging is available at [Kellogg Biological Station](http://www.kbs.msu.edu/)

 * $370/person/week - apartments/dorms/cabins
-* Limited family housing is available upon request
+* Limited family housing is available (email us for availability)
   * Child care may be arranged upon request
   * Child care costs are not included in course costs
 * Each room has the following amenities: